Knowing how to address a cover letter properly is the first step toward starting your cover letter.

 In some cases, it might be unclear what title to use when addressing the hiring manager.

-If the hiring manager has a gender-neutral name, it’s best not to assume their gender and risk making a mistake.
-In this situation, simply avoid gender-specific titles such as “Mr.” and “Ms.” in your greeting.
+If the hiring manager has a gender-neutral name, it’s best not to assume what title they use and risk making a mistake.
+In this situation, simply write out their first and last name to avoid any ambiguity.

 When you address a cover letter to a hiring manager with a professional or academic title (like Doctor or Professor), include their title in your salutation.
 You can write out the full title or use an abbreviation.
 For example, “Reverend” and “Rev.” are both fine.